 Conclusion

-For organizations in high-risk industries, implementing a CMMS represents more than operational efficiency—it fulfills the fundamental responsibility of ensuring every worker returns home safely.
+For organizations in high-risk industries, implementing a maintenance management software represents more than operational efficiency — it fulfills the fundamental responsibility of ensuring every worker returns home safely.
 In safety management, there are no small failures.
 Every missed inspection, every skipped maintenance task, and every undocumented hazard contributes to the possibility of tragedy.